CALL OUR TEAM NOW 0800 612 6537 Lines open today 8:30am - 5pm

 Fire Extinguisher Types and Fire Classes

-In accordance with the European manufacturing standard BS EN3, each type of fire extinguisher is recognisable by it’s coloured label and clear identification on the front of the extinguisher body.
+In accordance with the European manufacturing standard BS EN3, each fire extinguisher type is recognisable by it’s coloured label and clear identification on the front of the extinguisher body.
 The suitability of each extinguisher is also clearly detailed on the front using the fire class symbols.

 Fire classes